In this chapter of the HTML tutorial series, we will learn more about the HTML tags, entities and other paraphernalia that deal with text.

 When you type some text characters into a file on your computer (any file, including things like HTML files), the characters are not saved as letters of the alphabet in the file but as a series of numbers.
 (It's actually more technical than that, if we go down to the electronic level, but the above loose description will do for our purposes.)
 For example, if you type the letter "a" into a plain text file, your editor actually saves the number 97 into the file.
 When you display that file, the text editor or web browser (or any other program) reads the number and interprets it as "a" and displays it as such.

 The problem is that 97 does not intrinsically mean "a" or any other thing on a computer.
 It means "a" only if the program reading it expects a text file using a particular language, encoded using a specific system that is pre-agreed by everyone in the computer world.
 In this system, 97 happens to mean the small letter (lowercase) "a".
-In a different system, or character set, 97 may mean some other letter of some other alphabet.
+In a different system (or different character set in technical lingo), 97 may mean some other letter of some other alphabet.

 Since a web page can contain any language in the world, encoded using any character set, a web browser needs to know both the language your page uses as well as the character set it is using in order for it to display the text correctly.

 One way to specify the language that your web page uses is to add an attribute to the